The Stolen Hours

 Praise for The Last Summer (Book One):

 This sweeping love story gripped us from the start, so we can’t wait for the next in the series.
-Best historical romance of 2022
+Best historical romance

 A dramatic start to a gripping new series set on the Scottish island of St Kilda.
 The Last Summer is meticulously researched and beautifully told by one of our most prolific and talented writers.
 It contains all the ingredients of a wonderfully satisfying read: love, passion, drama, violence, menace and peril, and characters you fall in love with - and some you hate!
 Happily, this is the start of a series so your longing for more will be fulfilled.